DistributedSystemsGroup/zoe/README.rst

 This is the main repository, it contains the documentation and a number of scripts, useful to install and develop Zoe.

-We are in the process of doing a major refactoring of the entire codebase and the HEAD version is not usable at this time, but feel free to have a look and make suggestions.
-See below for links to the repositories of
+We are in the process of doing a major refactoring of the entire codebase and the HEAD version is not fully tested.

-For now you can refer to the version tagged 0.8.92 in this repository, when all components where still together in one repository.

 Resources: